prestontw/bazel-rust-guided-experiment/stage-2-crates-vendor/README.md

 https://github.com/prestontw/bazel-rust-guided-experiment/pull/2
 is all of the steps we did but condensed down to avoid the experimentation and flailing:
-- we picked going with the `3rd-party` approach from the beginning,
+- we picked going with the `3rd-party` `BUILD` file from the beginning,
-- we updated out `.cargo/config.toml` file to point to the new directory,
+- we exposed `backend`'s `Cargo.toml`, and
-- we revendored with `cargo vendor --versioned-dirs` to the new location to mimimize noise of actually vendoring.
+- we updated out `.cargo/config.toml` file to point to the new directory.

 ## What's next?